 - Students are less likely to be self-conscious about being seen reading if they’re using technology to do it.
 Unfortunate but TRUE!!

 The reason why boys in particular benefit from reading e-books is unclear.
 One theory is that boys spend more time on computers than girls and are more comfortable with them in general, which makes digital reading a more appealing option.

-Save Your Sanity and Christmas – No Print, No Prep Resources
+Save Your Sanity and TIME – No Print, No Prep Resources

 I’m a big fan of e-books, interactive book websites and apps; however, sometimes the cool graphics, additional games or activities distract from the literacy element.
 Don’t get me wrong, I love all of the extra bells and whistles and definitely utilize them as reinforcers, behavioral momentum boosters and activities to engage busy students while I spend a little extra 1:1 time with those that need it.
 Below are some tips for utilizing e-books to increase speech and language skills: